uptrace/uptrace/README.md

 **What is the license?**

-The Business Source License [license](LICENSE) is identical to Apache 2.0 with the only exception being that you can't use the code to create a cloud service.
+The Business Source [License](LICENSE) is identical to Apache 2.0 with the only exception being that you can't use the code to create a cloud service.
 It is a more permissive license than, for example, AGPL, because it allows private changes to the code.

 You can learn more about BSL [here](https://mariadb.com/bsl-faq-adopting/).